For years, people have been trying to find the best way to deal with their fibromyalgia.

 Sometimes, it’s hard to get everything under control, so having an answer like this could really end up helping a fibromyalgia patient a lot.

-When put together with a full treatment plan that includes diet, exercise, and other types of therapy, you will likely start to feel relief from your fibromyalgia pain.
+When putting together with a full treatment plan that includes diet, exercise, and other types of therapy, you will likely start to feel relief from your fibromyalgia pain.

 Isn’t that what we all want from our treatment plan?
 Your doctor can give you advice and help in this arena of treatment.